Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Kinetic Energy

-$C_{ke}$ is a nondimensional coefficient of $O(1)$ that appears in the averaging process for the kinetic energy term on the left side of Equations (23).
+$C_{ke}$ is a nondimensional coefficient of $O(1)$ that appears in the averaging process for the kinetic energy term on the left side of Equations (\ref{26_1}).
 It accounts for both approximations made in averaging and adjusted decrease in kinetic energy at the Kolmogorov scale because dissipation has occurred over a range of the smallest scales.
+Realize that because the small-scale time scales are so short compared to filtered scale times, the associated averaging does not reduce final resolution.
+Thereby, Equations (\ref{23}) and (\ref{26}) have potential to be used with knowledge of $\epsilon$ from resolved-scale computation to determine the needed inflow parameters $S^*$ and $\omega$ for the rotational flamelet model.